-PURCH IASING YES NO N/A . onor 1.
-Is the purchasing function separate from accounting and receiving?
+YES NO N/A PURCHASING Is the purchasing function separate from accounting and receiving?
 2. Does the organization obtain competitive bids for items, such as rental or service agreements, over specified amounts?
 3. Is the purchasing agent required to obtain additional approval on purchase orders above a stated amount?
 4. Are there procedures to obtain the best possible price for items not subject to competitive bidding requirements, such as approved vendor lists and supply item catalogs?
 5. Are purchase orders required for purchasing all equipment and services?
 6. Are purchase orders controlled and accounted for by prenumbering and keeping a logbook?
 7. Are the organization's normal policies, such as competitive bid requirements, the same as grant agreements and related regulations?
-8. Is the purchasing department required to maintain control over items or dollar amounts requiring the ADECA to give advance approval?
+8. Is the purchasing department required to maintain control over items or dollar amounts requiring the Grantor to give advance approval?
 9. Under the terms of 2 CFR 200, certain costs and expenditures incurred by units of State and local governments are allowable only upon specific prior approval of the grantor Federal agency.
 The grantee organization should have established policies and procedures governing the prior approval of expenditures in the following categories. a.
 Automatic data processing costs. b.
-Building space rental costs. c.
-Costs related to the maintenance and operation of the organization's facilities.
+Building space rental costs.c.
+Costs related to the maintenance and operation of the organization's facilities. d.
 Costs related to the rearrangement and alteration of the organization's facilities.
 Allowances for depreciation and use of publicly owned buildings.

-- f.
-The cost of space procured under a rental-purchase or a lease-with-option-to-purchase agreement.

-- g.
-Capital expenditures.

-- h.
-Insurance and indemnification expenses.

-- i.
-The cost of management studies.

-- j.
-Preagreement costs.

-- k.
-Professional services costs.

-- I. Proposal costs.

-- 10. Under the terms of 2 CFR 200 certain costs incurred by units of State and local governments are not allowable as charges to Federal grants.
-The grantee organization should have established policies and procedures to preclude charging Federal grant programs with the following types of costs.

-- a.
-Bad debt expenses.
+f.
+The cost of space procured under a rental-purchase or a Yes NO N/A lease-with-option-to-purchase agreement. g.
+Capital expenditures. h.
+Insurance and indemnification expenses.i.
+The cost of management studies. j.
+Preagreement costs. k.
+Professional services costs.l.
+Proposal costs.
+10. Under the terms of 2 CFR 200 certain costs incurred by units of State and local governments are not allowable as charges to Federal grants.
+The grantee organization should have established policies and procedures to preclude charging Federal grant programs with the following types of costs. a.
+Bad debt expenses. b.
+Contingencies.c.
+Contribution and donation expenditures d.
+Entertainment expenses.e.
+Fines and penalties. f.
+Interest and other financial costs. g.
+Legislative expenses.h.
+Charges representing the nonrecovery of costs under grant agreements.
+RECEI\ /ING 1.
+Does the organization have a receiving function to handle receipt of all materials and equipment?
+2. Are supplies and equipment inspected and counted before acceptance for use?
+3. Are quantities and descriptions of supplies and equipment checked by the receiving department against a copy of the purchase order or some other form of notification?
+4. Is a logbook or permanent copy of the receiving ticket kept in the receiving department?
+ACCOL NTS PAYABLE 1.
+Is control established over incoming vendor invoices?
+2. Are receiving reports matched to the vendor invoices and purchase orders, and are all of these documents kept in accessible files?
+3. Are charges for services required to be supported by evidence of performance by individuals other than the ones who incurred the obligations?
+1

-- b.
-Contingencies.

-- c.
-Contribution and donation expenditures

-- d.
-Entertainment expenses.

-- e.
-Fines and penalties.

-- f.
-Interest and other financial costs.

-- g.
-Legislative expenses.

-- Charges representing the nonrecovery of costs under grant agreements.